sa-mw-dach/manuela/docs/BOOTSTRAP.md

 1. Create a new project manuela-crw in the current logged in OCP
 2. Create an OperatorGroup CR to make the OLM aware of an operator in this namespace
 3. Create an CRW Operator Subscription from the latest stable channel -> installs the CRW operator in the namespace manuela-crw
-4. Create an actual CheCluster in the namespace manuela-crw with following custom properties:
+4. Create an actual CheCluster in the namespace manuela-crw with following custom properties
 ```yaml
 customCheProperties:
   CHE_LIMITS_USER_WORKSPACES_RUN_COUNT: '10'